|Romario and Ronaldo|

 LB: Marcelo (Rio de Janeiro)

-He started his career with Fluminense before making a dream move to Real Madrid in 2007.
+Marcelo started his career with Fluminense before making a dream move to Real Madrid in 2007.
 He spent several years in and out of the lineup before establishing himself as one of the star of the team.
 With them, he won three Champions' League titles in from 2014 to 2017.
-At the time of writing, he has 37 caps for Brazil and played at the 2014 World Cup in Brazil and then, the World Cup in Russia four years later.
+At the time of writing, he has over 50 caps for Brazil and played at the 2014 World Cup in Brazil and then, the World Cup in Russia four years later.

 Didi is considered one of the greatest players ever from Brazil.
 He was capped 68 times for Brazil between 1952 to 1962.
 He was voted the best player in the 1958 World Cup Finals.
 He was also on the 1954 and 1962 team.
 He joined Real Madrid in the 1950's, but returned after less than a year because of a personal feud with Alfredo di Stefano.
 He also played with Garrincha at Botafogo, a team considered among the best ever club side in Brazil.